-- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-34. - 2.
+- 1. Click the Add New... button, the next screen will pop-up as shown below. - 2.
 Select a common application from the Common Applications drop-down list, then the Trigger Port field and the Incoming Ports field will be automatically filled.
 If the Common